-Cash payments are due in full by the first day of class each quarter or each month.
-A payment plan must be set-up between the student and Educational Computer Systems, Inc. (ECSI) prior to a term start.
-A set-up fee of \$20 or \$25 (depending on the length of the plan) is applied to all payment plans and is included with the first payment.
+Cash payments are due in full at least 7 calendar days prior to the first day of class each quarter or each month.
+A payment plan must be set up between the student and the New School of Architecture and Design.
+A set-up fee ranging from \$50.00 to \$200.00 (depending on the length of the plan) is applied to all payment plans and is included with the first payment.